 - Afternoon tour leaves at 14:00

-- We meet next to the Bank across the Pastes De Balem.
+- We meet next to the Bank across the Pastes De Belém.
 The Bank is Santander and is a red house.
-The address is Rua De Balem 103, 1300-083 Lisboa.
+The address is Rua De Belm 103, 1300-083 Lisboa.

-Belem is the setting for many of Lisbon’s most iconic and important attractions.
+Belém is the setting for many of Lisbon’s most iconic and important attractions.
 It’s a delightful district that combines historical monuments, fascinating museums, and carefully maintained parks, all of which line the cooling waters of the Tejo estuary.
-Balem is the most visited place in Lisbon.

 ( Please note we will only pass from outside this cafe in high season because it is very crowded.)

-Belem Lisbon tour also includes the delightful Torre de Belem that once stood in the center of the Tejo Estuary, to guard the city against sea bound attack, and today the little fort has become the emblem of Lisbon.
-For such a small defensive fortification, the Torre de Belem was constructed with intricate craftsmanship and is adorned with beautiful carved stonework.
+Belem Lisbon tour also includes the delightful Torre de Belém that once stood in the center of the Tejo Estuary, to guard the city against sea bound attack, and today the little fort has become the emblem of Lisbon.
+For such a small defensive fortification, the Torre de Belém was constructed with intricate craftsmanship and is adorned with beautifully carved stonework.

 Belem is full of charming cafés and restaurants, many of which offer outdoor terrace seating.
-Please ask your guide for recommendations before your tours ends.
+Please ask your guide for recommendations before the end of your tour.

 - Join our Belem Lisbon walking tour to discover Portugal’s age of discovery!

-- There will be a max 8 people ( or a private tour) so it’s always a small group tour for individual attention.
+- There will be a max 12 people ( or a private tour) for a more interactive and personal experience

 - Savor Pastéis de Belém for Egg Tarts